b310-digital/mindwendel/docs/installing_mindwendel.md

         # Add the url host that points to this mindwendel installation.
 This is used by mindwendel to generate urls with the right host throughout the app.
         URL_HOST: "your_domain_to_mindwendel"
+        URL_PORT: 80

+        # for non local setups, ssl should be set to true!
+        DATABASE_SSL: "false"
+        MW_DEFAULT_LOCALE: en

         # Add a secret key base for mindwendel for encrypting the use session
         # NOTE: There are multiple commands you can use to generate a secret key base.
 Pick one command you like, e.g. `date +%s | sha256sum | base64 | head -c 64 ; echo`